eHealthAfrica/aether-consumer-sdk/README.md

 ## Filtering Functionality

-It is a common requirement to take a subset of the data in a particular topic and make it available to downstream sytems via an Output Connector.
+It is a common requirement to take a subset of the data in a particular topic and make it available to downstream systems via an Output Connector.
 There are two general classes of filtering that we support.

 - Message Emit Filtering: Filtering of whole messages based on one of the values in the message's fields.
 - Field Masking Filtering: Removing some fields from a message based on a classification and privledge system.